GalFawkes/GalFawkes/README.md

 - 👋 Hi, I’m @GalFawkes 🏳️‍⚧️ she/her
 - 👀 I’m interested in cybersecurity, poetry, and the intersections of art and technology!
-- 🌱 I’m currently learning whenever and whatever I can, to be honest
+- 🌱 I’m currently learning to park skate, not procrastinate, and to not give up on problems.
 - 💔 I’m not currently looking to collaborate.
 - 📫 How to reach me: don't, I guess